 What’s your grocery store spill response time?
 The answer could be the difference between a clean, safe environment or a hazardous, costly one.
 No one expects grocery stores to be spill-free.
-Grocery stores are filled with rushed shoppers, cranky kids, bulky carts and plenty of breakable items.
-Accidents are going to happen.
-But what happens after the spill is what matters most, because people are at risk.
+With rushed shoppers, cranky kids, bulky carts, and plenty of breakable items, accidents happen.
+But what happens after the spill creates the greatest impact, because people are at risk.

-The longer a spill remains on a floor the greater the risk of a customer or employee slipping and falling.
+The longer a spill remains on a floor, the greater the risk of a customer or employee slipping and falling.
 And the danger isn’t limited to spills or broken glass jars.
-Leaky equipment, melting snow or tracked in rain are just as likely to cause a dangerous and potentially expensive slip-and-fall accident.
+Likewise, leaky equipment, melting snow, or tracked in rain can cause dangerous and potentially expensive slip-and-fall accidents.

 Cost of a Spill

 Spills can cost grocery stores in a couple of ways.
 The obvious ones, lost product and employee work hours, create more of a financial inconvenience than a big-ticket expense.
 It’s only after someone slips and falls that things start getting serious–and seriously costly.

 The National Floor Safety Institute tracks slip-and-fall incidents.
 They have found that: